Almond Joy Chocolate Chip Cookies

 Three Years Ago: Cinnamon Roll Cake

-- 1 cup (16 tablespoons, 8 ounces) butter, softened to room temperature
+- 1 cup (227 g) salted butter, softened to room temperature

 - 4 large eggs